 Bromelain Side Effects

 Derived from a tropical fruit we can eat and enjoy, bromelain is considered to be natural and safe.
 But all supplements, no matter how good for us, can harm us if used either in excess or inappropriately.
 Bromelain is no exception.
-Though it’s very uncommon, bromelain can cause mild side effects when used as dietary supplement.
+Though it’s very uncommon, bromelain can cause mild side effects when used as a dietary supplement.
 However, most people won’t experience them if they are taking it in low to moderate doses.

 Bromelain side effects can involve digestive issues including upset stomach, nausea or diarrhea.
 Even less commonly, some people notice irregular periods, headaches and increased heart rate.
 If you’re allergic, bromelain can cause reactions such as hives, severe swelling and difficulty breathing.
 Generally, this natural vitamin can be ingested safely by most people.
 Based on one review, our bodies can absorb 12 grams a day without any significant side effects (x).